 Research

-Accumulation of fat in the liver as seen in non-alcoholic fatty liver disease (NAFLD) can cause fibrosis and inflammation that impede liver function.
-We aim understand how metabolism of the cells that cause fibrosis changes during disease progression.
+Accumulation of fat in the liver as seen in metabolism associated steatotic liver disease (MASLD) can cause fibrosis and inflammation that impede liver function.
+We aim understand the role that different nutrients play in supporting healthy liver function and how poor diet influences liver disease.
+Currently we are using in vivo stable isotope tracing to better understand how nutrients are used in the liver and how their use is altered with poor diet or in steatotic disease.
+We also aim to understand the metabolism of the cells that cause fibrosis, hepatic stellate cells.
 To achieve this goal, we are developing in vivo isotope tracing techniques to study cell-type specific metabolism.

 Zhang, Z.*, TeSlaa, T.*, Xu, X., Zeng, X., Yang, L., Xing, G., Tesz, G.J., Clasquin, M.F., & Rabinowitz, J. D. (2021).
 Serine catabolism generates liver NADPH and supports hepatic lipogenesis.
 Nature metabolism, 3(12), 1608-1620. [link][PDF]